ibm-cloud-docs/account/manage-case.md

 To view and manage your support cases, go to the [Manage cases page](/unifiedsupport/cases).
 If you're a classic infrastructure user, and you don't see a listing of a previous case, click **View classic infrastructure cases**.

-You can also view your IBM support cases on the Manage cases page, but they can only be managed in the [IBM support portal](https://www.ibm.com/mysupport/s/){: external}.
-Access for viewing these cases is controlled in the IBM support portal.
-For more information about access, see [Managing Your Support Account Access](https://www.ibm.com/mysupport/s/article/Managing-Your-Support-Account-Access?language=en_US){: external}.
-{: note}

 ## Searching for support cases
 {: #search-options}